Difference between MANOVA and ANOVA

 The researchers utilise both the ANOVA and MANOVA test in statistics in order to conduct in depth research and analyse the data efficiently.
 For performing the ANOVA tests, the SPSS-Tutor utilise excel and SPSS to develop in depth analysis about the variance by measuring the mean values in the datasets.
 The article provides a scope to understand the use of ANOVA and MANOVA and discuss the differences between these two statistical measures.

 Analysis of variance or ANOVA is a collection of statistical models and their associated estimation procedures that is mainly utilised to analyse the existing differences among the values of means.
 ANOVA was developed by the statistician Ronald Fisher, with the assumption that the data is normally distributed.
 Additionally, the ANOVA also assumes homogeneity of the variance, which further means that, the variance among the different groups should be approximately equal.
 ANOVA also assumes that, the observations are independent of each other.
 It is helpful for finding out whether the differences between groups of data are statistically significant.
 Analysing the levels of variance within the groups through samples taken from each of them is effective tow test ANOVA and performs the statistical program to analyse its significance.
 A one-way ANOVA is utilised for three or more groups of data, to gain adequate information about the relationship between the dependent and independent variables.
 Hence, the researchers try to utilise one way ANOVA test for examining interlink between the dependent and independent variables.
-The researchers utilise Microsoft excel and also SPSS software for performing ANOVA efficiently.
+The researchers utilise SPSS data analysis for performing ANOVA efficiently.
 One-way has one independent variable and two ways ANOVA means that there are two independent variables for analysing interlink between the independent variables and its dependent one.
 Differences among the mean values can also be identified through the ANOVA test and additionally, the researchers analyse the normal distribution and predict future data trend.

 In statistics, multivariate analysis of variance or MANOVA is another crucial procedure for comparing the multivariate sample means.
 As a multivariate procedure, it is utilised by the researchers when there are two or more dependent variables, and it is often followed by the significance tests involving individual dependent variables separately.
 Hence, the numbers of dependent variables is more than one and there multiple variables in which different mean values must be evaluated.
 The one-way multivariate analysis of variance (one-way MANOVA) is mainly utilised in order to determine whether there are any differences between the independent groups on more than one continuous dependent variable.
 In this regard, it differs from a one-way ANOVA, which only measures one dependent variable.
 The numbers of dependent variables is more than one, where in ANOVA test, the number of dependent variables is one with different independent variables.
 The researchers utilise MANOVA widely as MANOVA determines if the dependent variables get significantly affected by changes in the independent variables.
 The MANOVA uses the covariance-variance between the existing variables to test for the difference between vectors of means.
 For example, the researchers can measure how men and women did in life in multiple ways such as income, number of promotions gained, and a test of overall job happiness of each individual.